MonetDB/MonetDB/HowToStart.rst

 Testing the Build
 ~~~~~~~~~~~~~~~~~

-This step is optional and only relevant for the packages clients, MonetDB4,
+This step is optional and only relevant for the packages clients,
-MonetDB5, pathfinder, and sql.
+MonetDB5 and sql.

 If ``make`` went successfully, you can try